insertokername/custom-authlib/docs/client/httpx.rst

 .. meta::
-    :description: An OAuth 1.0 and OAuth 2.0 Client implementation for a next generation HTTP client for Python, including support for OpenID Connect and service account, powered by Authlib.
+    :description: An OAuth 1.0 and OAuth 2.0 Client implementation for a next generation HTTP client for Python, including support for OpenID Connect and service account, powered by insertokname-authlib.

-.. module:: authlib.integrations.httpx_client
+.. module:: insertokname-authlib.integrations.httpx_client
     :noindex:

-HTTPX is a next-generation HTTP client for Python.
-Authlib enables OAuth 1.0 and OAuth 2.0 for HTTPX with its async versions:
+HTTPX is a next-generation HTTP client for Python. insertokname-authlib enables OAuth 1.0 and OAuth 2.0 for HTTPX with its async versions:

 * :class:`OAuth1Client`